Madrid boosts security ahead of World Pride celebrations

 This week will see the final security details agreed, with officers assigned to the highest-risk events, such as the July 1 parade, which will run from the city’s central Atocha railway station to Colón Square, and which is expected to attract more than a million people.

-All leave has been suspended for Madrid’s municipal police during World Pride week, with officers expected to have to work double shifts of up to 16 hours.
+All leave has been suspended for Madrid’s municipal police during the week of World Pride, with officers expected to have to work double shifts of up to 16 hours.

 English version by Nick Lyne.